Amir-Bagjani/go/simple_buffer/buffer.md

 3. A write larger than buffer capacity is made
 If a write is larger than buffer capacity,​ the buffer is skipped because there is no need to buffer.

-Re-use
-We can re-use the same bufio.NewWriterSize for different writers using the reset() method: